No-Name-Yet-Exist/Conceptual-Topology/releases/markdowns/semantic-circulation.md

         into the perceptual space of the recipient via sight
 ```

+### Not as a Signal of Non-Projectional Morphic Path
+We hypothesize that negation functions as a signal of a non-projectional morphic path.
+In this framework, we define rupture (R) as a morphic discontinuity—where semantic projection breaks.

-It was not correct that I told you before.
+*It was not correct that I told you before.*
-What I told you  before

-The thing - I told you - before
-(過去射としてbeforeとは写像関係 過去射は観測済み)
+Here, the negation not ruptures the semantic path between *It* and *correct*.
 ```
    R
 It - correct